Deepfake Generation and Detection: A Benchmark and Survey: Background

+\textbf{3)} {Diffusion models~\cite{sohl2015deep} treat data generation as a gradual denoising process.
+Starting from near-random noise, the model learns to reverse the corruption step by step, eventually recovering a clean and realistic image.
+DDPM~\cite{ho2020denoising} popularizes this paradigm by achieving outstanding generative performance, particularly on large-scale and high-resolution images.
+LDM~\cite{rombach2022high} improves efficiency and flexibility by performing the denoising process in a compact latent space, similar to restoring the compressed negative of an image rather than the full-resolution photograph.
+SVD~\cite{blattmann2023stable} fine-tunes a base text-to-video model for image-to-video conversion, akin to extending a single frame into a coherent sequence.
+AnimateDiff~\cite{guo2023animatediff} attaches a motion modeling module to a frozen text-to-image backbone and trains it on short video clips.}

-$\bullet$ \textbf{Discriminative Neural Network.} Convolutional Neural Networks (CNNs)~\cite{lecun1998gradient,krizhevsky2012imagenet,he2016deep,liu2022convnet,emo,eatformer} have played a pivotal role in the history of deep learning, undergoing development over nearly 40 years.
+$\bullet$ \textbf{Discriminative Neural Network.} Convolutional Neural Networks (CNNs)~\cite{lecun1998gradient,krizhevsky2012imagenet,he2016deep,liu2022convnet,emo,eatformer} have played a pivotal role in the history of deep learning.
 LeNet~\cite{lecun1998gradient}, as the pioneer of CNNs, showcased the charm of machine learning.
 AlexNet~\cite{krizhevsky2012imagenet} and ResNet~\cite{he2016deep} made deep learning feasible.
 Recently, ConvNeXt~\cite{liu2022convnet} has achieved excellent results surpassing those of Swin-Transformer~\cite{liu2021swin}.
 The Transformer architecture initially proposed~\cite{vaswani2017attention} in 2017.
 The core idea involves using self-attention mechanisms to capture dependencies between different positions in the input sequence, enabling global modeling of sequences.
-ViT~\cite{dosovitskiy2020image} demonstrates that using Transformer in the field of computer vision can still achieve excellent performance and PVT~\cite{wang2021pyramid} overcomes the challenges of adapting Transformer to various dense prediction tasks.
+ViT~\cite{dosovitskiy2020image} demonstrates that using Transformer in the field of computer vision can still achieve excellent performance.
 In addition, Swin-Transformer~\cite{liu2021swin} addresses the limitations of Transformer in handling high-resolution image processing tasks.
-Recently, Swin-Transformer V2~\cite{liu2022swin} further improves the model's efficiency and the resolution of manageable inputs.
+Swin-Transformer V2~\cite{liu2022swin} further improves the model's efficiency and the resolution of manageable inputs.